Chang-LeHung/SPL/README.md

 # SPL
 A comprehensive compiler and interpreter implementation.(Educational Project)

-SPL aims to help the enthusiasts of compilers and programming languages to understand the programs better.
-Now it supports the most common grammar.
+The SPL aims to assist compiler and programming language enthusiasts in better understanding programs.
+It currently supports the most common syntax, drawing inspiration from the syntax designs of Java, Python, and JavaScript.

 ## Basics